-Dr. Yousuf is starting his Emergency Medicine residency after failing to match.
+Dr. Yousuf is starting his emergency medicine residency after failing to match.
 Learn from his failures and triumphs and how you can avoid similar mistakes.

-[02:40] Going to a Caribbean School
+[02:40] Going to a Caribbean Medical School

-A lot of people think I am anti-Caribbean when I tell students you shouldn’t go to a Caribbean school.
-I am not anti-Caribbean schools, but I’m anti-non transparency coming from Caribbean schools.
-They tell you a lot of things, similar to the military recruiters.
-They tell you what you want to hear, when in reality it’s probably a lot different.
+A lot of people think I am against Caribbean medical schools when I tell students you shouldn’t go to a Caribbean school.
+I am not against Caribbean medicals schools.
+I’m just against the lack of transparency coming from Caribbean schools.
+They tell you a lot of things, similar to military recruiters.
+They tell you what you want to hear when in reality it’s probably a lot different.

 This is why I’m bringing Caribbean grads onto the podcast to talk about their experiences.
 There are a lot of issues with going to a Caribbean medical school.
 But you can go to a Caribbean school and be a great physician.Going to a Caribbean medical school doesn't mean you get less education, but a lot of students who go to Caribbean schools aren't coming in prepared for medical school.Click To Tweet

-[04:00] Interest in Becoming a Physician
+[04:00] Dr. Yousuf’s Interest in Becoming a Physician

 [07:00] Undergrad Years and Premed Struggles

-So he failed out after his Sophomore year after a combination of life and not knowing how to study.
+So he failed out after his sophomore year from a combination of life and not knowing how to study.
 Plus, he was working at that time and partying.
-So he failed but got back in that same semester with the stipulation that he was going to have to do well until he graduated.
+So he failed, but got he back in that same semester with the stipulation that he was going to have to do well until he graduated.

 [11:50] Taking the MCAT and Going to the Caribbean

-[15:00] The Course Correction
+[15:00] Course Correction in Medical School

 Ibbad says self-awareness is the key.
-He knows his weaknesses and he failed a bunch f his block exams in medical school.
+He failed a bunch of his block exams in medical school.
 So he realized his weaknesses.
 He realized he didn’t know how to study properly.
-And medical school taught him how to do that.
+But medical school taught him how to do that.

 [17:50] The Caribbean Environment: Dealing with High Attrition

 The attrition rate for Caribbean schools is much higher than U.S. schools, and Ibbad explains there are two ways you can take that.
 You can see it and realize this isn’t for everyone.
-And then you can also see how this is a survival thing and this, he used to drive himself.
-He saw the attrition was high, and part of what he was working on as a class president was working with the dean and administration to reduce the attrition rate.
-Their discussions involved troubleshooting, figuring out why their students aren’t doing well.
+And then you can also see how this is a survival thing and this, he used to drive himself.The attrition rate for Caribbean schools is much higher than for U.S. schools, but there are different ways you can look at that.Click To Tweet

 Many Caribbean schools boast their USMLE pass rate.
 But it’s not really a real number because there are exams the schools give to see how well you’re potentially going to do when you sit for the exam.
-And if you don’t do well on those comprehensive exams, they’d tell you you’re not ready to take Step 1 yet so they’re not going to let you take Step 1.
+And if you don’t do well on those comprehensive exams, they’d tell you that you’re not ready to take Step 1 yet, so they’re not going to let you take Step 1.
 And they may never let you take it because you may never get to that point where you’re going to pass.

-He also understands his limitations coming from the Caribbean.
+He also understands his limitations coming from a Caribbean medical school.
 It was a matter of understanding those red flags.
-The optimum number to match was 13 as they say, and it’s supposed to be higher for IMGs, but he only had a third of that.
+The optimum number to match was 13 residency programs as they say, and it’s supposed to be higher for IMGs, but he only applied to a third of that.

-So this year, he did something differently, He applied to other programs.
+So this year, he did something different.
+He applied to other programs, too, not just EM.
 After all, his goal was to become a practicing physician.
 He also had to put his ego aside, telling himself it doesn’t matter what specialty you get into.
 And the numbers just worked out.I decided to apply to residencies in multiple specialties, knowing that the dream was to be a practicing physician and then pivot that into bigger things later.Click To Tweet

 [30:10] Opportunities Available If You Don’t Match

-Ibbad says there’s different opportunities when you don’t match.
-But you have to be realistic enough to create your own timeline and realize what you did wrong and what you can improve on.
-Otherwise, there are investment banks that love MDs on board, even without a business background.
-There are also a lot of educational companies out there where they need MDs to help create content and courses.
-So you can do this to either pass your time or make it a full-time career.There are investment banks that hire MDs even without a business background, and there are educational companies that need MDs to help create content.Click To Tweet
+There are different opportunities available to MDs and DOs who don’t match into residency.
+There are investment banks that love to have MDs on board, even without a business background.
+There are also a lot of educational companies out there that need MDs to help create content and courses.
+So you can do one of these to either pass your time or make it a full-time career.There are investment banks that hire MDs even without a business background, and there are educational companies that need MDs to help create content.Click To Tweet